An absorption spectrum with dark absorption lines corresponding to specific wavelengths at which light is absorbed.

-Every chemical element has absorption lines at several particular wavelengths corresponding to the differences between the energy levels of its atomic orbitals.
-For example, an object that absorbs blue, green and yellow light will appear red when viewed under white light.
+Every chemical element has absorption lines at various specific wavelengths corresponding to the differences between the energy levels of its orbitals.
 Absorption spectra can therefore be used to identify elements present in a gas or liquid.
 This method is used in deducing the presence of elements in stars and other gaseous objects which cannot be measured directly.

 Molecular states are defined by the molecule's modes of vibration and rotation.
 These vibrational and rotational modes are quantized, similar to the atomic orbitals, and may be excited by absorbing single photons.

 In both the atomic and molecular cases, the excited states do not persist: after some random amount of time, the atoms and molecules revert back to their original, lower energy state.
 In atoms, the excited electron returns to a lower orbital, emitting a photon.
 In molecules, the vibrational or rotational mode decays, also emitting a photon.